by Laurence Palmer, DDS

 Puerto Vallarta Dental Service Project

-The Academy of LDS Dentists Puerto Vallarta Dental Service Project has been serving the children of the Puerto Vallarta area for over ten years.
+The Academy of LDS Dentists Puerto Vallarta Dental Service Project has been serving the children of the Puerto Vallarta area for over 17 years.
+Dr. Gordon Croft has lead the organization for 16 of those years and said “It has been a great experience doing dental work in Puerto Vallarta during those years.”
 Children at the Infantil Refugio de Santa Esparanza and The Casa Hogar Maximo Cornejo orphanages have been served since the project first began.
 School children in the outlaying villages of Quimixto, La Cruz, and Punta de Mita have also been served.
 Mobile equipment has been used to set up clinics in these different locations.
 Some equipment has been stored year around in Puerto Vallarta.

 South America: Argentina, Paraguay & Peru